 You will be offered extra monitoring appointments and scans during your pregnancy to help you keep good control of your blood glucose and check your baby’s growth and development.
 You should have contact with your diabetes team every one or two weeks.

 Your diabetes team will encourage you to do extra blood glucose tests and agree personal target levels.
-Generally the aim is for before meal levels of 3.5–5.9mmol/l and less than 7.8mmol/l one hour after meals.
+Generally, pregnant women are advised to aim below the following target levels:

-You may find you are more at risk of hypos due to tighter control.
-You should be given a glucagon kit: ensure that family/friends understand how to use this if you are unable to treat a hypo yourself.
+Depending on how your diabetes is treated, you may find you are more at risk of hypos due to tighter control.
+If you have Type 1 diabetes, you should be given a ketone testing kit and a glucagon kit.
+Ensure that family/friends understand how to use the glucagon kit if you are unable to treat a hypo yourself.

 After the birth